Denis-Yorsh/servlet-jdbc/README.md

 ### This application is written on technology:
  - Servlet API
- - JDBC Driver
+ - JDBC API
- - SQL Query
+ - SQL
 ### The relationship of tables in a database is based on One-To-One